egeiper/HepsiBuradaCaseUI/README.md

 - Reporting: Allure
 - CI/CD: GitHub Actions

+### How to run the project ?
+- To run project on Selenium Grid:
+  - Set gridURL in test.properties file.
+  - Execute command `./gradlew clean test -Pserver=grid`

+- To run project in local: `./gradlew clean test -Pserver=local`

 ### How to publish project into your S3 bucket ?

 1. Create a S3 bucket in AWS and put its URL into gradle.properties file as `AWS_S3_URL`.